MiguelMJ/MiguelMJ.github.io/blog/_posts/2024-12-09-rethiniking-my-online-presence.md

 ## The blog and my website

 As I said in that post, I was trying to build a minimal online presence to compensate for the lack of work experience before I graduated.
 Predictably, this recent years of employement have changed that intention.
 I'm not sure if that presence was ever of any use, but what is clear to me is that that purpose is no longer what I want for my blog or, in general, for my website.
 I now intend to put it to a more complete and personal use.
 Moreover, having learned about the concept of POSSE I also want to make it the central node of my web presence.
 This, together with a new revamp of the site, which includes a new migration of the blog to self-hosting, constitutes my new way of approaching my online presence.
+The revamp also includes a new section where I'll keep these other texts I mentioned earlier.

 With a relaxed attitude towards what I write, I know I will enjoy running this blog more, focusing less on making myself employable or gaining an audience, and more on building a record of what I learn and what I want to share.